doars/doars/packages/doars-update/README.md

   - `@param {Doars} library` A doars library instance.
   - `@param {Object} options = null` [See options](#doarsupdate-options).
   - `@returns {DoarsUpdate}`
+- `disable` Disables the plugin.
+Can only be called when the doars is disabled.
+- `enable` Enables the plugin.
+Can only be called when the doars is disabled.

 #### DoarsUpdate options